Text WISH to 70085 to donate £3 per month

 "The staff gave her a riding lesson, and took her to the farriers, where she was given a giant horseshoe from Big Red.
 We weren’t expecting it to be so personal – the staff really went the extra mile.
 They took her round the armoury rooms, where they make uniforms, and opened her eyes to everything they do – from uniforms to saddles to horse care.
 The biggest surprise of all was when she was allowed to ride of the horses.

 "We are so grateful for Emilia’s wish, and giving back is important to us.
-Now, a year on from the wish, I’m going to run the London Landmarks Half Marathon for Make-A-Wish.
-Emilia will be there cheering for me, and I’m doing it to cheer for her, and for Make-A-Wish and for everything they do."
+A year on from the wish, I ran the London Landmarks Half Marathon for Make-A-Wish.
+Emilia was there cheering for me, and I ran to cheer for her, and for Make-A-Wish and for everything they do."